Allergy Treatment In Houston Near You

 Seasonal allergic rhinitis, also known as hay fever, is known to affect quality of life.
 Poorly controlled allergy symptoms may lead to recurrent sinus and ear infections, altered sleep patterns, and decreased productivity at school or work.
 Symptoms include:

 - Itching of the nose, mouth, throat, eyes

 - Dark circles under the eyes

 Don’t let allergy symptoms control your life!!
 Houston ENT & Allergy now has Board Certified Allergists, Dr. Patricia Leonard and Dr. Puneet Shroff, who can help you identify your triggers and optimize your medical treatment.
 Allergy testing can be performed to identify specific allergens and can be done in the office.
-Our Allergists are specialized in the most current Allergy treatments and offer the dedicated personalized treatment for both adults and children.
+Our Allergists near you are specialized in the most current Allergy treatments and offer the dedicated personalized treatment for both adults and children.
 In addition to allergic rhinitis, our Allergists treat other allergic conditions such as asthma, eczema, food allergy, and insect allergy.

 Call our main number, 281-649-7000, to find a location near you.
 Same day appointments are available as we understand that your allergy symptoms can’t be put on hold.